-St John’s is an Anglican catholic church with a clearly affirming and inclusive approach.
+St John’s stands in the catholic tradition of the Church of England, with a clearly affirming and inclusive approach.
 The church is located in St John’s Street, in the town centre of Bury St Edmunds, and was built in 1841.

 We have a wide mixture of ages and backgrounds and seek to be a welcoming and friendly community.
 Our main Sunday service is the Parish Mass at 11.00am, Music is enhanced by the recently restored organ and an accomplished organist.
 Laying on of hands and anointing for healing is available at the end of the service on the 3rd Sunday of the month.
 There is a team of servers and incense is used on Sundays and major festivals.